soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 123456789.round == 123456792
 ```

-Investigating the issue, it was realized that the extension methods were not
+The reason for this behavior is that the extension methods are not consistently
-consistently defined on all number types.
-As the compiler could not find methods
+defined on all number types.
+As the compiler fails to find methods on some type
-on some type (like `round` on `Int`) implicit numeric conversions were kicking
+(like `round` on `Int`), implicit numeric conversions are kicking in, silently
-in, silently converting and mangling numbers to another type that had them.
+converting and mangling numbers to another type that has them.

-In response, people tried to put band-aid around it. `round` was added to every
+In response, it was tried to put band-aid around it. `round` was added to every
 number implicitly convertible to `Float` to avoid triggering the implicit
 conversion.